Skip to main content

 Does the description explain when to use this tool, when not to, or what alternatives exist?

-No guidance on when to use this tool versus alternatives like other paragraph manipulation or delete tools.
-No prerequisites or exclusions mentioned.
+No guidance is given on when to use this tool versus alternatives like delete_hwp_image or delete_hwp_table_row.
+There are no prerequisites or conditions mentioned, leaving the agent to infer usage context.

 Agents often have multiple tools that could apply.
 Explicit usage guidance like "use X instead of Y when Z" prevents misuse.